wumm-project/wumm-project.github.io/TRIZ-Club-Minsk.md

 (English translations of titles and abstracts from the Minsk TRIZ Club web site)

+### 4.8.: 27 May 2021

+__Mikhail Rubin:  Evolutionary systems science and the general laws of systems development. __

+Initially, the focus of TRIZ was the study of the laws of technical system development.
+However, as TRIZ penetrated into other fields of activity, IT, business, etc., the need to study universal laws of systems development arose.
+TRIZ Master Mikhail Rubin has long been engaged in research related to the identification of such universal laws of systems development.
+In his report, he will talk about his research and show the direction of TRIZ development towards evolutionary systems science.

 ### 4.7.: 28 Apr 2021

 __Nikolai Shpakovsky.
 TRIZ and the application of the methodology to problem